Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 14. Seljalandsfoss Waterfall

 Additionally, this waterfall has a very peculiar feature; a cave behind the fall that allows you to walk right behind it.
 Don’t miss doing this walk.
-If it is a sunny day, you might catch a glimpse of a rainbow or see a stunning sunset.
+If it’s a sunny day, you might catch a glimpse of a rainbow or see a stunning sunset.

 The waterfall drops 60 meters and is part of the Seljalands River that has its origin in the volcano glacier Eyjafjallajökull (the one that erupted in 2010).

 Also, what many might not know is that just a few hundred meters to the left, there’s a secret waterfall, Gljufrabui.
-It is hidden behind a small cave that you can access by walking over the flowing river.
+It’s hidden behind a small cave that you can access by walking over the flowing river.

-You can visit Seljalandsfoss, Gljufrabui, Skogafoss (below), Black Sand Beach, and more on this highly reviewed Iceland South Coast Day Tour.
+You can visit Seljalandsfoss, Gljufrabui, Skogafoss (below), Black Sand Beach, and more on this well-reviewed Iceland South Coast Day Tour.

 15. Skógafoss Waterfall

 You can stand right at the base of the falls or hike to the top through a staircase.
-Along the way up, you can stop to get a view of the troll (a rock formation, pictured above) to take some beautiful shots of the falls.
+Along the way, you can stop to get a view of the troll (a rock formation, pictured above) to take some beautiful shots of the falls.

 There is a legend connected to this waterfall.
-It is said that around the year 900, Þrasi Þórólfsson, the first Viking Settler at Skógar (Eystriskógar), buried a treasure chest behind the falls; and that apparently, the first man to go behind it will find it.
+It’s said that around the year 900, Þrasi Þórólfsson, the first Viking Settler at Skógar (Eystriskógar), buried a treasure chest behind the falls; and that apparently, the first man to go behind it will find it.

 The legend continues by saying that locals found the chest years later, but were only able to grasp the ring on the side of the chest before it disappeared again.
 The ring was allegedly given to the local church.

-Want to see if you can find a treasure?
+Want to see if you can find the treasure?

 16. Blue Lagoon

-While this is a man-made attraction, it is derived from natural elements produced hundreds of feet under the earth – its peculiar white-blue water.
+While the Blue Lagoon is a man-made attraction, it is derived from natural elements produced hundreds of feet under the earth – its peculiar white-blue water.

 The warm waters of the Blue Lagoon are rich in minerals like silica and sulfur, and it is said that bathing in the Blue Lagoon helps rejuvenate the skin as well as improve skin diseases.

-Besides, it’s considered a sin going to Iceland and not going to the Blue Lagoon.
+Besides, it’s considered a sin to go to Iceland and not go to the Blue Lagoon.
 This is the most visited attraction in the country.

 If you don’t have a car rental, you could save some money by buying this Blue Lagoon Package with roundtrip transportation from Reykjavik.